 The car seat adaptor support bars for strollers can fail and the seat can fall.

-Consumers should immediately stop using the recalled high chairs and contact Graco for a free repair kit.
+Consumers should immediately stop using their car seat adaptor and contact Baby Jogger for free replacement support bars.

 About 23,700 in the United States and 6,500 in Canada

 The wheels on the wooden vehicles can detach.